-Book a 3 Days Uganda gorilla trekking tour to Bwindi Impenetrable forest park home to half of the world’s mountain gorillas.
+Book a 3 Days Uganda gorilla trekking tour to Bwindi Impenetrable forest park home to half of the world’s mountain gorillas with Africa Adventure Safaris.
 The forest is the first center for Uganda gorilla safaris having over 15 gorilla families habituated for trekking.
 Bwindi is also home to 120 species of mammals, 348 species of birds, 220 species of butterflies, 27 species of frogs, chameleons, geckos, and many endangered species.

 - Visiting the mysterious, pristine Bwindi Impenetrable Forest